c0pperdragon/Amiga-Digital-Video/db23_hack/README.md

 Important safety notice:
-Using this cable on an unmodified Amiga will directly transfer the original -5/-12 and +12 volts into the RGBtoHDMI which will damage the CPLD and mabe even the Raspberry Pi itself.
+Using this cable on an unmodified Amiga will directly transfer the original -5/-12 and +12 volts into the RGBtoHDMI which will damage the CPLD and maybe even the Raspberry Pi itself.
 Consider to write a warning on the DB23 plug.

 | Signal  | 16 way IDC | DB23
 | ------- | ---------- | ----